 Before sending out an opportunity, machine learning automatically calculates how much the finding is costing the business.
 This makes it easy to prioritize responses based on the potential losses an issue may cause if it is not acted on promptly.

-Reports can be interpreted many ways.
+Reports can be interpreted in many ways.
 For example, a report that shows many shipments are missing items upon delivery to stores can spark finger-pointing between Shipping (“Warehousing forgot to pack the items!”) and Warehousing (“Shipping’s delivery drivers are stealing!”).
-Prescriptive Analytics dispenses prescriptive actions in plain text (“To Asset Protection Manager: Trucks #3, 8, and 11 made unauthorized stops en route to destination and arrived with items missing.
+Actionable Intelligence dispenses prescriptive actions in plain text (“To Asset Protection Manager: Trucks #3, 8, and 11 made unauthorized stops en route to destination and arrived with items missing.
 Interview drivers.”).
 This means there is only one version of the truth - exactly what happened and exactly what to do about it.